Cheukting/py03_101/README.md

 In the workshop, we will use *maturin* to build the Rust crate into Python library.
 In the terminal, type `maturin --help` to see what command options we have.

 Note that there are several command that we can build the library.
-We will use the `develop` command the first time so it will be installed on the virtual enviroment and we can test out the library as we go.
+We will use the `develop` command so it will be installed on the virtual environment and we can test out the library as we go.

 Let's try `maturin develop` and see what happened.
 It may take a while for the first time but at the end you will see: